-Chunhsi Andy Mu specializes in portfolio management, client counseling, post-grant proceedings before the USPTO and prosecution in a broad range of technical fields, including Internet, consumer electronics, e-commerce, business methods, telecommunications, sensors and other mechanical devices, and computer software.
-In addition to prosecuting patent applications, Mr. Mu has extensive experience formulating freedom to operate, clearance, non-infringement and invalidity opinions, and counseling clients on all aspects of IP procurement, management and enforcement strategy.
-Additionally, Mr. Mu’s practice also includes assisting clients in design patent protection.
+Andy is president of Banner Witcoff and has served as a member of the firm's Board of Directors since 2015.
+He specializes in portfolio management, client counseling, post-grant proceedings before the USPTO and prosecution in a broad range of technical fields, including Internet, consumer electronics, e-commerce, business methods, telecommunications, sensors and other mechanical devices, and computer software.
+In addition to prosecuting patent applications, Andy has extensive experience formulating freedom to operate, clearance, non-infringement and invalidity opinions, and counseling clients on all aspects of IP procurement, management and enforcement strategy.
+Andy’s practice also includes assisting clients in design patent protection.

-Additionally, Mr. Mu’s global experience includes consulting engagements in Japan (Tokyo, Nagoya) and collaborating with legal counterparts from many countries including Japan, China, the U.K. and Germany.
-In conjunction with these engagements and partnerships, Mr. Mu frequently lectures on topics ranging from U.S. IP laws to USPTO guidelines and initiatives to prosecution strategy.
-Participants of these lectures have appreciated Mr. Mu’s ability to explain complex IP issues to non-native English speakers.
+Additionally, Andy’s global experience includes consulting engagements in Japan (Tokyo, Nagoya) and collaborating with legal counterparts from many countries including Japan, China, the U.K. and Germany.
+In conjunction with these engagements and partnerships, Andy, who is conversant in Mandarin, frequently lectures on topics ranging from U.S. IP laws to USPTO guidelines and initiatives to prosecution strategy.
+Participants of these lectures have appreciated Andy's ability to explain complex IP issues to non-native English speakers.

-As part of Mr. Mu’s counseling practice, he has guided companies in navigating the changes and intricacies of the post-America Invents Act (AIA) world.
-This has led to Mr. Mu assisting clients with the new inter partes review (IPR) process, in addition to strengthening his practice in more traditional post grant procedures such as ex parte reexaminations.
+As part of Andy's counseling practice, he has guided companies in navigating the changes and intricacies of the post-America Invents Act (AIA) world.
+This has led to Andy assisting clients with the new inter partes review (IPR) process, in addition to strengthening his practice in more traditional post grant procedures such as ex parte reexaminations.

-Mr. Mu is a contributing author of The American Bar Association’s Legal Guide to Video Game Development (2011).
-Mr. Mu is currently editing a book on helping start-ups and small companies navigate IP issues.
-Mr. Mu has also served as an assistant adjunct professor in copyright law at the George Mason University Law School.
-He is conversant in Mandarin.
+Andy has been recognized as a Rising Star by Super Lawyers since 2015, most recently in 2019.
+He is a contributing author of The American Bar Association’s Legal Guide to Video Game Development (2011).
+He currently editing a book on helping start-ups and small companies navigate IP issues.
+Andy has also served as an assistant adjunct professor in copyright law at the George Mason University Law School.